 Fine flying performance and can easily be converted by the more experienced to take lightweight electric motor and 3 channel R/C equipment for indoor or calm outdoor flying.

-This kit is a laser-cut replica of the original Keil Kraft Elf.
+This kit is a laser-cut replica of the original KK Elf.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.